-The simulation was designed in open-source Python 3 programming language and NumPy was used for processing the matrices.
-A matrix of dimensions $200 \times 200$ was taken as the modified input mode from the FLC-SLM which corresponds to $N = 40,000$ input modes ($\vec{E}_{in}$).
-Another matrix of dimensions $16\times16$ was considered as the output wavefront which corresponds to $M=256$ output modes ($\vec{E}_{out}$).
-The transmission matrix $T$ of dimensions $M\times N$ was generated using a complex Gaussian random distribution ($\mu_T = 0$ and $\sigma_T = 0.1$) to mimic the scattering of light.
-Further, a $30 \%$ noise ($\delta$) was added to the output mode intensity to mimic the experimental conditions (\autoref{eq3}).
+The simulation has been designed in an open-source Python 3 programming language, and NumPy has been used for processing the matrices.
+A matrix of dimensions $200\times200$ has been taken as the input mode from the FLC-SLM, which corresponds to $N = 40,000$ input modes ($\vec{E}_{in}$).
+Another matrix of dimensions $16\times16$ has been considered as the output wavefront, corresponding to $M=256$ output modes ($\vec{E}_{out}$).
+The transmission matrix $T$ of dimensions $M\times N$ has been generated using a complex Gaussian random distribution ($\mu_T = 0$ and $\sigma_T = 0.1$) to mimic the scattering of light.
+Further, a 30 \% noise $\delta$ has been added to the output mode intensity to mimic the experimental conditions (\Cref{eq3}).

-At the beginning of the algorithm, a population $P$ of random binary phase masks is generated using a discrete uniform distribution of values $0$ and $255$ which correspond to $0$ and $\pi$ phase respectively.
-The genetic algorithm then evolves the population to produce the desired result at the output mode (\autoref{fig:flowchart_fig}).
-A population size of $200$ was chosen as it provided a good trade-off between speed and enhancement.
-Crossover rate ($r_c$) was kept at the standard value of $50\%$ while the mutation rate was picked to be a generation dependant exponentially decaying function described in \cite{Conkey:12}.
-The initial mutation rate was fixed at $1\%$ which decays to $0.5\%$ exponentially with a fixed decay rate of $\lambda = 500$.
-A typical choice of mutation rate in genetic algorithms is below $5\%$ \cite{doi:10.1137/S009753979732565X}.
-Unlike in the case of NLC-SLM, binary FLC-SLM takes only two phase values, $0$ and $\pi$, which implies a mutation rate ($r_m$) of $99\%$ is the same as $1\%$ because $0$ and $\pi$ can be redefined by changing the reference (details in Supplementary Sec.
-3).
-The proposed WMA-GA with $W=14\%$ converged after $600$ generations, while the standard GA saturated at a much lower fitness score after $1000$ generations (\autoref{fig:fig3}, \ref{fig:fig4}).
+In the beginning of the algorithm, a population ($P$) of random binary phase masks has been generated using a discrete uniform distribution of values 0 and 255, which correspond to 0 and $\pi$ phase, respectively.
+Thereafter, WMA-GA has evolved the population to produce the desired result at the output mode (\Cref{fig:flowchart_fig}).
+A population size of 200 has been chosen as it provides a good trade-off between speed and enhancement.
+Two parents $\vec{P}_i$ and $\vec{P}_j$ have been selected with a biased probability towards a higher fitness score.
+The descending order of the phase masks has been ranked according to their fitness score, which has used later for parents selection.
+The crossover rate ($r_c$) has been kept at the standard value of 50\%.
+The initial mutation rate has been fixed at 1\%, which exponentially decays to 0.5\% with a constant decay rate of $\lambda = 500$.
+A typical choice of mutation rate in genetic algorithms is below 5\% \cite{doi:10.1137/S009753979732565X}.
+Unlike in the case of NLC-SLM, binary FLC-SLM opts for only two phase values, 0 and $\pi$, which implies that a mutation rate ($r_m$) of 99\% is the same as 1\%, because 0 and $\pi$ can be redefined by changing the reference.
+This mathematical calculation has been provided in the Supporting Information (eqs S2--S6).